The tree was up and decorated in readiness for my Dad coming out of hospital.

 The next day we had to make funeral arrangements.
 We didn’t want to seem like we were rushing, but none of us wanted Dad laying in a mortuary on Christmas Day.
 He’d once loved Christmas, but for the last 10 years he’d either been ill, in hospital for Christmas, or fearing being taken ill at Christmas.
 This was the one last thing we could do for him.
 Resting in peace at Christmas.

 We headed into the local town.
-Past the Christmas tree where the Salvation Army were playing carols, tears rolling down my cold face in the icy December air, to the undertakers.
+Past the Christmas tree where the Salvation Army were playing carols, tears rolling down my cold face in the icy December air, making our way to the undertakers.

 Dads funeral was arranged for the 20th December.
-Apparently high demand for funerals this time of year, but at least it was before Christmas.
+High demand for funerals this time of year, but at least it was before Christmas.

 Cards of condolence arrived at the house alongside Christmas cards.
 At first they made me angry.
 ‘Why are you sending me a card?
 It won’t bring my Dad back!’.
 After a few days I realised that people just meant well.
 I also found out you could get ‘Sorry for your loss at Christmas’ cards.
 Who knew?